 Central pontine myelinolysis (osmotic demyelination syndrome) may occur with rapid correction of serum sodium in excess of 12 mEq/L/day.

-Vasopressin receptor antagonists (vaptans) are a new class of medications that compete with the antidiuretic hormone AVP for binding at the vasopressin receptor, permitting free water excretion.
+Vasopressin receptor antagonists (also known as vaptans) are a class of medications that compete with the antidiuretic hormone AVP for binding at the vasopressin receptor, permitting free water excretion.

 The syndrome of inappropriate antidiuretic hormone (SIADH) is characterized by hypotonic hyponatremia, concentrated urine, and a euvolemic state.
 The impairment of free water excretion is caused by increased arginine vasopressin (antidiuretic hormone or AVP) release.
 Pseudohyponatremia due to hyperglycemia, hyperlipidemia, or hyperproteinemia should be ruled out first.
 Renal failure, adrenal insufficiency, and appropriate release of AVP secondary to extracellular volume depletion (hypovolemia, due to gastrointestinal or renal loss) or intravascular volume depletion (hypervolemia due to congestive heart failure, cirrhosis of the liver, or nephrotic syndrome) must be ruled out in order to diagnose SIADH.